FLORA AND FAUNA TAMBOPATA TOURS

 Boat journey back to Amazonia Tambopata Lodge .

-Explore the Research Center to learn about flora and fauna.
+Explore about the flora and fauna.

 Return to the lodge for dinner.